Takayasu arteritis is a vasculitis of large vessels that particularly affects the aorta and its primary branches.

 The diagnosis is usually made by vascular imaging.

-Glucocorticoids form the mainstay of treatment, with the additional use of steroid-sparing immunosuppressive agents for resistant disease.
+Glucocorticoids are initial therapy, with additional use of corticosteroid-sparing immunosuppressants.
+Biologic agents are often used for refractory disease.
 Surgery may be required for established complications.

 Long-term complications are due mainly to arterial occlusion and related damage, including limb ischemia and cardiac and neurologic manifestations.